matsuren/ocamcalib_undistort/README.md

-# ocamcalib_undistort
+# OcamCalib undistort python class
-Python script for OcamCalib undistortion
+Python script for [OcamCalib](https://sites.google.com/site/scarabotix/ocamcalib-toolbox) undistortion.
+The camera coordinate is the same as the one in OpenCV, which is different from the original implementation.